 Now that the good stuff is out of the way, it’s time we get into the cons.

 With a lot of good, comes a little bad.
 The same holds true for the NEET Exam.
-Below are the disadvantages of the NEET Exam that a student might face while attempting it -
+Below are the disadvantages under Pros and Cons of NEET, that a student might face while attempting it -

 1. High-risk factor